 Updated October 2013

-Waters breaking early (PPROM) and premature birth
+Waters breaking early (PPROM)

 If your waters break early don't panic, but do seek medical advice straight away as you could be at risk of premature labour.

 Your unborn baby lies in an amniotic sac of fluid or ‘waters’.
 ‘Waters breaking’ means that the sac has ruptured or broken.
 Your waters normally break around the time labour is due but in around 2% of pregnancies they break early for various reasons (see below).